Renaming in distributed certification: Applications

+Here we make the classical assumption that, unless specified otherwise, the range of identifiers is polynomial in~$n$, that is $M = O(n^c)$ for some $c > 0$.
 It was proved\footnote{The model considered in \cite{DKO13} is a bit different from local certification, but their proof can easily be adapted to work in this model.} in \cite[Theorem 15]{DKO13} that for any fixed $\ell\ge 4$, locally certifying that an $n$-vertex graph $G$ is $K_\ell$-free (meaning that $G$ does not contain $K_\ell$ as a subgraph) requires certificates of size $\Omega(n)$.
-On the other hand, $K_\ell$-freeness can easily be locally certified with certificates of $O(n\log n)$ bits: it suffices to assign to each vertex the list of (identifiers) of its neighbors as a certificate, and then the vertices can readily check the validity if these certificates, and the local view of each vertex $v$ is enough to compute the size of a maximum clique containing $v$ in $G$ (and thus certifying that $G$ is $K_\ell$-free, if it is the case).
+On the other hand, $K_\ell$-freeness can easily be locally certified with certificates of $O(n\log n)$ bits: it suffices to assign to each vertex the list of (identifiers of) its neighbors as a certificate, and then the vertices can readily check the validity of these certificates, and the local view of each vertex $v$ is enough to compute the size of a maximum clique containing $v$ in $G$ (and thus certify that $G$ is $K_\ell$-free, if it is the case).
 Storing the list of identifiers of its neighbors can cost up to $\Omega(n\log n)$ bits in the worst case, so with this technique it does not seem to be possible to match the lower bound of $\Omega(n)$ from \cite{DKO13}.
 We now explain how to obtain an optimal local certification scheme for $K_\ell$-freeness ($\ell$ fixed) with certificates of size $O(n)$, as a simple consequence of Theorem \ref{thm:seb} or \ref{thm:ThmLouis}.

-\begin{theorem} For any fixed $\ell$, $K_\ell$-freeness can be locally certified with certificates of $O(n)$ bits in $n$-vertex graphs (and this is optimal). \end{theorem}
+\begin{theorem} For any fixed integer $\ell$, $K_\ell$-freeness can be locally certified with certificates of $O(n)$ bits in $n$-vertex graphs (and this is optimal). \end{theorem}

 \begin{proof} Start by renaming the identifiers of $G$ in the range $[n]$ using Theorem \ref{thm:seb} or \ref{thm:ThmLouis}.
 In either case, the renaming can be locally certified with $O(n)$ bits.
 Now, the certificate of $u$ consists of a binary vector of size $[n]$ whose $j$th coordinate is $1$ if and only if $u$ is adjacent to the vertex whose new identifier is $j$.
 That is, we encode the neighborhood of $u$ with a vector of size $n$.
 As explained above, this information is enough to decide whether $G$ is $K_\ell$-free, as desired.